revault/practical-revault/messages.md

 #### `sig`

-Sent at any point in time by a wallet to share all signatures for a revocation transaction with its watchtower.
+Sent at any point in time by a stakeholder's wallet to share all signatures for a revocation transaction with its watchtower.
 The wallet must wait for the tower's `sig_ack` on all revocation transactions before sharing its signature for the unvault transaction with the other participants.

 ```json
 {